osmosis-labs/iavl/docs/proof/proof.md

 overview.

-A cryptographically secure hash is generated for each node in the tree by hashing the node's key and value (if leaf node), version, and height, as well as the hashes of each direct child (if any).
+A cryptographically secure hash is generated for each node in the tree by hashing the node's key and value (if leaf node), version, and depth, as well as the hashes of each direct child (if any).
 This implies that the hash of any given node also depends on the hashes of all descendants of the node.
 In turn, this implies that the hash of the root node depends on the hashes of all nodes (and therefore all data) in the tree.